- Baby Behavior

 Your emotional health is very important.
 At delivery, there are many hormonal changes in your body that may affect your mental and emotional well-being.
 It is important to follow the recommendations of the links below.
 If you are still feeling overwhelmed by feelings of depression or anxiety, please see your doctor.

 - National Women’s Health Information Center Telephone Number: 1-800-994-9662

 - National Suicide Prevention Lifeline: 1-800-273-8255

 - For deaf and hard of hearing persons: 1-800-799-4889

 - CRISIS LINE: 1-877-289-7199

-Short frenums, whether under tongue, lip or cheeks, can cause difficulty latching, sore nipples and a decrease in your milk supply.
+Short frenums, especially the ones under the tongue (less frequently seen are problems caused by lip or cheek ties), can cause difficulty latching, sore nipples and a decrease in your milk supply.
 If you continue with a painful latch, speak with a lactation consultant to ensure that you are achieving a deep, asymmetrical latch.
 If you feel that your baby, perhaps, has a tongue, lip or cheek tie, we recommend that you have your baby evaluated by the pediatrician.
 As nurses and/or lactation consultants, we recognize that we cannot diagnose your infant.
 We are trained in recognizing when the oral anatomy is not functioning normally i.e. restricted movement of the lip or the tongue.
 We ask that you do not interpret the information that we give to empower you as a diagnosis.

 Please consult your baby’s health care provider for evaluation, diagnosis and guidance on choosing a provider.
 If so desired, you may request a second opinion.
 Please read the information provided on the websites and watch the videos as this information may give you more questions to ask your baby's doctor.